ybt1024/Information-Retrieval/README.md

 # System Design
 This is an application that integrates Chat-GPT to help people find suitable jobs.
-We uses elasticsearch to rank the searched jobs from user query.
+We used elasticsearch to rank the searched jobs from user query.
-Users can upload resume and search for jobs ranked by Chat-GPT.
-Chat-GPT will provide information regarding recommended jobs and required skills etc.
+Users can upload their resume and search for jobs ranked by Chat-GPT.
+Chat-GPT will provide information regarding recommended jobs and required skills, etc.
-Users can also rerank the searched results based on Chat-GPT's analysis of the resume
+Users can also rerank the original searched results based on Chat-GPT's analysis of the resume.

-<b>Documents: </b><br/>
+<b>Documents:</b><br/>
 *corpus_data*                 - job postings data and sample resumes for testing<br/>
 *embedding_service*           - embedding service required documents <br/>
 *es_service*                  - elastic search (7.10.2) service required documents <br/>